MACD vs. RSI – Which Indicator Gives Better Trading Results?

 Macd indicator on forex chart

 The trading time frame determines the period of the MAs (Moving Averages).
 The 12-period and 26-period EMAs generate output when the daily chart is being traded.
 When using the MACD indicator, the 12-period EMA and 26-period EMA are the standard settings for generating the output.
-The chances of making changes to these settings are pretty rare as it works efficiently well with almost all the trading strategies.
+The chances of changing these settings are rare as they work efficiently well with almost all trading strategies.
 As per some reports published by leading institutions, the default settings of 12-period and 26-period EMAs are used by most traders while using the MACD indicator.

 Since MACD is a momentum indicator, it compares the long-term and short-term price momentum and helps determine the current price’s momentum.
 Read the following facts about MACD to get more information about the indicator.